 THE NED HOTEL

-Scaling up, the larger rooms promise grand four-poster or canopy super king-sized beds; panelled walls; minibars in vintage drinks consoles; and giant bathtubs that belong in stately homes.
+Scaling up, The Ned’s larger rooms promise grand four-poster or canopy super king-sized beds; panelled walls; minibars in vintage drinks consoles; and giant bathtubs that belong in stately homes.
 The suites, of course, are on another level entirely – quite literally in the case of the duplex, which has an original wooden spiral staircase in its midst.
 But both the larger rooms and the suites will also net you entry to the most exclusive part of the hotel…

-An unusual space winding around the sides of the building, The Ned’s rooftop is open only to members and hotel guests in the larger rooms.
+An unusual space winding around the sides of the building, The Ned’s rooftop is open only to Ned’s Club members and hotel guests in the larger rooms.
 Here, you’ll find cocktail bars, two more restaurants with al fresco terraces (that can be covered and heated in cooler months), and a heated rooftop pool overlooking St. Paul’s Cathedral.
 Not too shabby.

 The counterpart to Ned’s Club Upstairs is Ned’s Club Downstairs, which you’ll find in…